drostlab/myTAI/README.md

 ## Citation
 Please cite the following paper when using `myTAI` for your own research.
 This will allow me to continue working on this software tool and will motivate me to extend its functionality and usability in the next years.
-Many thanks in advance :)
+Many thanks in advance!

-> Drost et al. __myTAI: evolutionary transcriptomics with R__ . _Bioinformatics_ 2018, 34 (9), 1589-1590. [doi:10.1093](https://academic.oup.com/bioinformatics/advance-article/doi/10.1093/bioinformatics/btx835/4772684)
+> Drost et al. __myTAI: evolutionary transcriptomics with R__. _Bioinformatics_ 2018, 34 (9), 1589-1590. [doi:10.1093](https://academic.oup.com/bioinformatics/advance-article/doi/10.1093/bioinformatics/btx835/4772684)

 ### Installation